island-is/island.is/handbook/technical-overview/auth/service-provider-manual/intervention-by-code-change.md

-# Intervention by Code Change in Auth System
+# Intervention by Code Change

 If a fault is diagnosed which needs code change then the software support should follow these guidelines: